ssenr/remux-script/README.md

 ## Usage

 Firstly, ensure that ffmpeg is installed; on windows, open the terminal (powershell or cmd) and use the command `ffmpeg`.
 The output should give version and copyright information followed by various flags.
 Secondly, download the source code, and move the `remux.bat` file to a directory that contains the files you want to remux (optionally, you can keep the batch file in it's own directory and drag files into the directory or over top the batchfile).
 On the first launch the `remux.bat` file will create a config file named `conf.ini` (Please see the next section to understand the config file).
-After runningthe script successully, you should be greeted with a
+After running the script successully, you should be greeted with a `Operation(s) completed successfully message`.

 ## Config file